paulrosen/abcjs/README.md

 Full documentation is here: [abcjs documentation](https://paulrosen.github.io/abcjs/)

+## Announcement: version 6.0.0

+After way too long, abcjs 6.0.0 is now out of beta.

+There are only a few bug fixes since the last beta.

+The current plan is to continue doing bug fixes and minor features to the 6.x.x branch, but version 7 is already in planning.

+## Informal roadmap for version 7.0.0

+There will be some architecture changes which will go in a 7.0.0 release:

+* Improve the API for controlling the synth.
+That is, make the parameters less confusing.
+* Create a plugin architecture so that large features that are not widely used can be added without bloating this library.
+* Change the build to use typescript while still maintaining legacy browser capability.
+* Reduce the size of the library by optimizing code.
+* Control the spacing of the elements on the line better: support equal size measures, and support allowing control of the spacing between notes.
+* Improved documentation, particularly for synth.
+* Bug fixes.

+I anticipate that for a user that wants the most common functionality, the size of the library might be cut in half.

+Thanks, Paul

 ## Major New Feature!
 6.0.0-beta.36

 String tablature is now available by adding an option to the `renderAbc` parameters.
 See [tablature documentation](https://paulrosen.github.io/abcjs/visual/tablature.html)